 Implement a major curriculum project.
 Candidates should determine which instructional methodologies and strategies are most appropriate for the implementation of the curriculum project.
+Technology must be used effectively, and the candidate must gain experiences across grade-levels.
 A rationale for the instructional strategies selected for the project must be included in the portfolio as well as documentation of all instructional methods used.